Is it wise to get a rescue dog from abroad?

 Often these behaviours improve as the dog slowly adjusts to their new environment.
 However, with time comes more change.
 The dog may begin to express their emotions and feelings more clearly, they may start to defend themselves from perceived dangers, or they may develop associations with certain events and react in a manner they deem necessary.
 This could include reactivity or aggression towards other dogs or people, trying to run away from scary sounds or traffic, guarding valuable food items or comfortable spaces, and fear aggression to anything else scary.

 It can come as a surprise when a seemingly placid and gentle dog arrives into your home but several months down the line they begin to show increasingly aggressive or problematic behaviours.
-It shouldn’t be a surprise though, it’s the result of putting a dog into an environment they don’t have the skills or experience to cope with.
+It shouldn’t be a surprise though, it’s the result of putting a dog into an environment they don’t yet have the skills or experience to cope with.

 At The Hound Spot, we have first-hand experience of living with rescue dogs with challenges, we can empathise if your dog has not turned out to be what you were expecting, and we are here to help if you’re looking to improve your life with them.
-These dogs often have more restricted limits of behavioural improvement and require more management and adjustment but it is possible to achieve a happier and less stressful life with them, so get in touch today to find out how we can help.
+These dogs often have more restricted limits of behavioural improvement and require more management and adjustment but it is possible to achieve a happier and less stressful life with them, so get in touch today to find out how we can help!

 Adda, M. (2024).
 Wellness or Hellness?
 Rediscussing Free-Ranging Dogs Welfare.
 In Frasin I., Bodi G., Bulei, S., Vasiliu, C. D. (Eds), Multispecies Communities and Narratives, pp. 5-43